Embotics/Scenarios/Enable-Requesters-to-Choose-Apps-to-Deploy-on-Kubernetes-Cluster/README.md

 ## Prerequisites
 - vCommander release 7.0.2 or higher

-Before you begin, you must add a Kubernetes cluster as a managed system.
+Before you begin, you must add a Kubernetes cluster as a cloud account (managed system).
 You can do this in one of two ways:

-- Add an existing Kubernetes cluster as a vCommander managed system.
+- Add an existing Kubernetes cluster as a vCommander cloud account.
 See [Adding a Kubernetes managed system](https://docs.embotics.com/vCommander/adding-kubernetes-managed-systems.htm) a Kubernetes Managed System.
 - Create a new Kubernetes cluster through vCommander and have it automatically added as a vCommander managed system.
 To learn how, see [Workflow Extension Scenarios](https://support.embotics.com/support/solutions/folders/8000085541).

 ## Install the plug-in step package